The sections below answer questions about:

 HOW MANY STUDENTS WILL BE IN A CLASS?

-Classes have a minimum of three students and a maximum of twelve students, though exceptions may be made.
+Classes have a minimum of one student and a maximum of twelve students, though exceptions may be made.

 HOW ARE STUDENTS ASSESSED?